nisalgunawardhana/LLM-Powered-ACP-Agent/README.md

 - It remembers context from previous messages
 - It handles errors gracefully with informative messages

+**Important Note:** The ACP SDK requires message roles to be either "user" or "agent", not "assistant".
+Ensure your code uses the correct role values.

 ## Submitting Your Assignment

 ### Pushing Changes to GitHub